XCSoar/XCSoar/README.rst

 Submitting patches
 ------------------

-Use this mailing list to submit patches or "git pull" requests.

-- patches should be self-contained
-- patches should be self-documenting (add a good description on what is changed, and why you are changing it)
-- write one patch for one change

-Refer to the current Developers' Manual for details of how to submit patches upstream.
+Patches may be submitted using the Developers' mail list or GitHub.
+Refer to chapter 3 of the current Developers' Manual for details of how to write and submit patches upstream.